These are the Colours Your Eyes Can’t See

 The Opponent Process

-The “opponent process” theory states that the colours we see are paired into opposing hues.
-When we perceive these opposing colours (e.g. red-green, blue-yellow, black-white) they automatically cancel each other out.
-This process suggests that this limitation in the way the human eye sees colour means that some colours are simply imperceptible.
+According to the “opponent process” theory, the colours we see can be paired into opposing hues.
+When we perceive these opposing colours (for example, green and red), they cancel each other out.
+This limitation means that some colours are simply imperceptible to the human eye.

 The impossible Colours

 The antagonistic way in which colours are presented and the opponent process we mentioned earlier means that our eyes are unable to detect certain colours at the same time.
 These are light vs dark, red vs green, and blue vs yellow.
-That’s why – if you have blonde hair, you might be told to use purple shampoo to banish yellow tones in your hair.
+That’s why – if you have blonde hair, you might be told to use purple shampoo to banish yellow tones in your hair!

 Therefore, the colours ‘blueish-yellow’ and ‘greenish-red’ are the alleged “impossible” colours that we can’t see.